awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-registering-examples.md

 ```

 **Register an Instance by Running `register` from the Instance**  <a name="registered-instances-register-registering-examples-local"></a>
 The following example shows how to register an Amazon EC2 instance by running `register` from the instance itself\.
 The command string depends on default credentials for its permissions\.
-To use the example for an on\-premises instance, change `--infrastructure-class` to `on-premises`
+To use the example for an on\-premises instance, change `--infrastructure-class` to `on-premises`\.

 ```
 aws opsworks register \